jeromeski/react-booking-app/ROADMAP.md

   │    ├─ create new component for RegisterForm, passdown state │    └─ Setup axios package use it on handleSubmit ├─ /Server
+  │    Registering User
-  │    ├─ Register endpoint and json middleware.
+  │    ├─ Register route endpoints and express.json middleware.
+  │    ├─ Create controller method for user registration.
   │    ├─ Create /models.
 Setup mongoDB schema for name, email & pw, w/ option timestamp │    ├─ Hash the password
   │    │    └─ use pre function and bcrypt package
-  │    ├─ Code saving the user
+  │    └─ Save the user to database, taking to account error handling.
-  │
-  │
-  │
+  ├─ /Client
+  │    ├─ update error handling in register
+  │    ├─ use react react-toastify to show reg success or fail
+  │    ├─ redirect user to login if success using history prop │    ├─ create .env file and refactor register api url to env

 #### POSSIBLE ISSUES
 • you get no data/undefine - to fix this make sure to use body-parser or use express.json()